socialvibe/truex-android-integrations/DOCS.md

 The parameters for this event are:

-* `timeSpentOnEngagement`: The amount of time (in seconds) the user spent on the TrueX interactive ad unit -- set to `0` if the user did not earn an ad free credit or if the user was shown a "skip card".
+* `timeSpent`: The amount of time (in seconds) the user spent on the TrueX interactive ad unit -- set to `0` if the user did not earn an ad free credit or if the user was shown a "skip card".

 #### `AD_ERROR`

     IEventHandler adErrorHandler = (Map<String, ?> data) -> {
-        String message = (String) data.get("message");
+        String errorMessage = (String) data.get("errorMessage");
         // [...]
     };
     truexAdRenderer.addEventListener(TruexAdRendererConstants.AD_ERROR, adErrorHandler);